 MATLAB FOR ELECTRONICS

-Basics concepts about electrical circuits, electronics, signal theory and programming taught in previous courses.
+Basics of electric circuits, electronics, signal theory and programming

-The course is dedicated to the use of the MATLAB software as a support to electronic design, both as regards the analysis of data both as regards the systems design, modeling and simulation, hardware connection and code generation
+The course is dedicated to the use of the MATLAB software as a support to electronic design, both as regards the analysis of data both as regards the design, modeling and simulation of systems and automatic code generation.

 1. The MATLAB environment with application examples